jvspeed74/Python-Workshop/assignment02/p2_solution/README.md

 - Handling uppercase letters and maintaining the case in the Pig Latin output.
 - Including validation for the input word (e.g., ensuring it is not empty and contains alphabetic characters).
 - Providing an option to process multiple words in a sentence.
+- Error handling for words that consist entirely of vowels.